kukharroma/liquibase-example/README.md

 #### Uncomment line in db.changelog-master.xml
-If you uncomment line in file  db.changelog-master.xml and update database as described below you will see some changes in table users.
+If you uncomment line in file  db.changelog-master.xml and update database as described above you will see some changes in table users.
 So try this shit.
 Good luck.